 The hub will be an existing advanced healthcare facility that will support the spokes in managing complicated cases, providing technical support, including ambulatory services, training the nurses etc. The hub will be equipped with telemedicine capability, so that the nurse at the spoke can consult the physician who is present at the hub.

 So far, in Kenya, we have partnered with a number of small clinics as potential spokes, and existing hospitals as potential hubs to prove the concept.
 The hubs will be operated at the Nairobi Women’s Hospital, and the Topcare Nursing Home in Kitengela.
 Different point-of-care diagnostic devices have been tested for usability and accuracy, and a software application developed in-house.
-The first universal clinic is due to open its doors in November 2017 in Isinya, Kajiado County.
+The first Universal Clinic opened in November 2017 in Isinya, Kajiado County.

 A village level female health worker in Maharashtra's Palghar district undergoes training in clinical software use at a healthcare sub-center.